micado-eu/quasar/README.md

 ### Content
 The image extend the node base image with the quasar framework.

+### WARNING
+The image is set to the latest version of the quasar framework compatible with the quasar-cli used in the MICADO project.
+Since the VUE.JS version evolved to VUE 3 there is the need to stay on an older version of the quasar framework.
+Consider carefully any update of the quasar framework.

 ### Usage
 To use this image run the following command: